iadvize/documentation/README.md

 ## How to test

 You can test your branch with the route https://developers.iadvize.com/documentation/test/branchName.
-This route use the Documentation.md file of your branch directly without any cache system.
+This route uses the Documentation.md file of your branch directly without any cache system.

 You can check if the rendering is right and if the global documentation with the generating menu is not broken.
 We will do the same check before publishing it.

 ## Production

-Your changes will be automatically avaible when we merged it into the master branch.
+Your changes will be automatically avaible once we've merged it into the master branch.